zimeg/emporia-time/README.md

 - `--device <string>`: name or ID of the smart plug to measure
 - `--username <string>`: account username for Emporia
 - `--password <string>`: account password for Emporia
+- `--version`: print the current version of the build

 #### Command